Nambi Narayanan: ISRO espionage charges

-After a meeting between Narendra Modi and Narayanan in Thiruvananthapuram, the Bharatiya Janata Party (BJP) took up the case and Narayanan's treatment, especially by Sreekumar, in its campaign for 2014 Indian general election.

 On 14 September 2018, the Supreme Court appointed a panel to probe the "harrowing" arrest and alleged torture of Narayanan.
-A three-judge bench led by Chief Justice Dipak Misra also awarded Narayanan ₹50 lakh in compensation for the "mental cruelty" he suffered all these years.
+A three-judge bench led by Chief Justice Dipak Misra also awarded Narayanan ₹50 lakh in compensation for the mental cruelty he suffered all these years.
 The same month, Narayanan's name was recommended for Padma awards by Rajeev Chandrasekhar, then a BJP member of parliament.
-In January 2019, Modi said that "it was an honour for his government to confer the Padma Bhushan on Nambi Narayanan".
-The case and the Padma award featured in BJP's campaign for 2019 Indian general election, with Modi asking "I hope you are aware what the Congress has done to Kerala's own scientist Nambi Narayan" in a rally in Thiruvananthapuram.

 Recent developments

 In 2021, the Kerala government settled the case filed against it by Narayanan by agreeing to a payment of ₹1.3 crore.